openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 .. note::

-   For structural information on BSPs, see the Example Filesystem Layout section.
+   For structural information on BSPs, see the :ref:`bsp-guide/bsp:example filesystem layout` section.

 #. *Set Up the Build Environment:* Be sure you are set up to use BitBake
    in a shell.
 See the ":ref:`dev-manual/dev-manual-start:preparing the build host`"